Prince Harry, Elton John to launch coalition against HIV in men | Malay Mail

 John said he and the prince had taken part in a panel two years ago about HIV and youth — “the only age demographic where HIV infections are rising not falling”.

-“Since then, my Foundation, along with other partners, have been undertaking participatory, human-centered design research collectively covering six countries,” he added.
+“Since then, my Foundation, along with other partners, have been undertaking participatory, human-centred design research collectively covering six countries,” he added.

 “A critical finding from this work is the urgent need to rapidly scale up men’s access to and engagement in HIV testing and treatment services.”

-Around 36.7 million people around the world have HIV, according to 2016 figures cited by the United Nations’ program UNAIDS.
+Around 36.7 million people around the world have HIV, according to 2016 figures cited by the United Nations’ programme UNAIDS.

 A UNAIDS report released last year said less than half of men living with HIV globally were receiving treatment compared with 60 per cent of women.